Muhammad-Hussain456/OOP/04_Encapsulation.md

 ## What is Encapsulation?

-**Encapsulation** is a fundamental concept of Object-Oriented Programming (OOP) that bundles data (variables) and methods (functions) together into a single unit and controls access to them.
+**Encapsulation** is a fundamental concept of Object-Oriented Programming (OOP) that bundles/groups data (variables) and methods (functions) together into a single unit and controls access to them.

 👉 **Encapsulation = Bundling + Data Hiding + Controlled Access**